Buying and Selling FAQs in New Mexico

 Will New Mexico's Lemon Law cover the clunker I just bought?

 Well, it depends on your definition of "clunker."
-If you purchased or leased the vehicle and it's been away for repair for at least 30 days, or at least 4 attempts have been made to repair for the same problem at least four times, you may be covered under the New Mexico Lemon Law.
+If you purchased or leased the vehicle and it's been away for repair for at least 30 days, or at least 4 attempts have been made to repair for the same problem at least 4 times, you may be covered under the New Mexico Lemon Law.

 How is vehicle registration going to fit into my budget?

-Your registration cost will depend on the weight and model of your vehicle, as well as how many years you plan to register your vehicle (one- or two-year registrations).
+Your registration cost will depend on the weight and model of your vehicle, as well as how many years you plan to register your vehicle (1- or 2-year registrations).

 To give you an idea, registration cost usually ranges from $27 to $62 for a 1-year registration and $54 to $124 for a 2-year registration.